Randomness of Mobius coefficents and brownian motion: growth of the Mertens function and the Riemann Hypothesis: Statistical Test Suite

 So, if the $P$-value for a test is determined to be equal to $1$, then the sequence appears to have perfect randomness.
 Viceversa, a $P$-value equal to $0$ indicates that the sequence is completely non-random.

-In order to handle the intermediate cases, one usually chooses a critical value of $\alpha$ and compares the $P$-values which are obtained from the statistical analysis with such a critical value.
-In the following, our reference critical value will be $\alpha = 0.01$.
-This implies that we consider the sequence to be random if the measured $P$-value turns out to be $\geq 0.01$, and the conclusion will be valid with a confidence level of $99\%$.
-Viceversa, if we found a $P$-value $< 0.01$, this implies that the sequence should not to be considered random with a confidence level of $99\%$.
-In the following we shall see that all the $P$-values we get through our tests are amply in the range to promote our sequence $\{{\mathcal S}_n\}$ to be random.
+{In order to handle the intermediate cases, a {\bf significance level} $\alpha$ must be chosen for the tests, with the rule that if $P$-value $\geq \alpha$, then the null hypothesis of randomness is accepted, i.e. the sequence appears to be random.
+Vice versa, if $P$-value $\leq \alpha$, then the null hypothesis is rejected, i.e. the sequence appears to be non-random.
+Typically $\alpha$ is chosen in the range $(0.001,0.01)$.
+In the following we will mostly choose $\alpha$ to be $\alpha=0.01$.
+In order to clarify better this notion of significance level, let's quote direclty the statement written in the NIST report \cite{Nist} \begin{itemize} \item A value of $\alpha$ equal to $0.01$ indicates that one would expect $1$ sequence in $100$ sequences to be rejected.
+A $P$-value $\geq 0.01$ would mean that the sequence would be considered to be random with a confidence of $99\%$.
+Vice versa, a $P$-value $ < 0.01$ would mean that the conclusion is that the sequence is non-random with a confidence of $99\%$. \end{itemize} }

-Concerning the statistical variables, in the rest of the paper we consider the $P$-value coming either from the chi-square or from the gaussian distributions, accordingly to the nature of the variable under scrutiny.
+Concerning the statistical variables, in the rest of the paper we consider the $P$-value coming either from the $\chi^2$ or from the gaussian distributions, according to the nature of the variable under scrutiny.